Improving Oral Health For Patients With Alzheimer’s Disease Or Related Disorders (ADRD)

 - Keep the appointment length to a minimum (no longer than 45 minutes).

 Dental professionals should provide clear follow-up instructions to the patient and the caregiver, including written instructions for the caregiver, who may be preoccupied with the patient during the appointment.
-For the treatment process, dental professionals should keep in mind the following responsibilities: plan multiple short appointments instead of fewer long ones, avoid treatment that will complicate home care, use local anesthetics with the shortest possible duration, keep the explanation of the treatment to a minimum to avoid patient anxiety, thoroughly explain the treatment and post-treatment instruction to the caregiver and follow up with the caregiver regarding pain or discomfort increased confusion or agitation after the visit.
+For the treatment process, dental professionals should keep in mind the following responsibilities: plan multiple short appointments instead of a few long ones, avoid treatment that will complicate home care, use local anesthetics with the shortest possible duration, keep the explanation of the treatment to a minimum to avoid patient anxiety, thoroughly explain the treatment and post-treatment instructions to the caregiver, and follow up with the caregiver regarding pain or discomfort, increased confusion or agitation after the visit.

 More Caregiver Tips

 Regular dental checkups are only part of maintaining good oral health.
-Dr. Sedillo suggests that caregivers “work on a preventative home care approach” which includes brushing two times daily and watching for changes in behavior.
-“Some of these patients can be super happy-go-lucky one day and the next day just be very groggy, impatient, frustrated and irritable.”
+Caregivers are encouraged to work on a preventative home care approach which includes brushing two times daily and watching for changes in behavior.

-In her experience, she believes “we’re moving toward increasing the awareness, but at this point it’s not where it needs to be.”
-While progress has been made, there are still major challenges ahead, ones that will require great dedication on the part of dental professionals and caregivers to ensure the best oral care possible, and in turn, the best quality of life for these patients.
+While progress has been made, there are still major challenges ahead, ones that will require great dedication on the part of dental professionals and caregivers to ensure the best oral care from cavities to wisdom teeth extractions, and in turn, the best quality of life for these patients.

 Additional Resources: